FREQUENTLY ASKED QUESTIONS

 you misrepresent Christianity?
 It isn’t like that.

-other words, people often pick and choose the parts of
+Christianity since almost all Christians pick and choose the parts of the Bible

-the Bible that they want to follow and ignore the parts that they don’t like.
+that they want to follow and ignore the parts that they don’t like.
+After

-This practice is so rampant that the overwhelming majority of those who call
+so rampant that the overwhelming majority of those who call themselves

-themselves Christian know next to nothing about the Bible.
-I have no problem
+Christian know next to nothing about the Bible.
+I have no problem with those

-with those who follow only the better principles of the book, but the notion
+who follow only the better principles of the book, but the notion that

 7. Haven’t